edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/2_Meta-genome_filter.md

 -f --offline
 ````

-# BLAST assemblies against NCBI NT database
+# Step 3: BLAST assemblies against NCBI NT database

-This is requires about one day to run and should be submitted as a batch script.
+This requires about one day to run and should be submitted as a batch script.

 ````
 #!/bin/bash